 John used to meditate for about an hour every day.
-It was a must for him while his mother battled cancer, and was after her death, too.
+It was a must for him while his mother battled cancer, and it remained that way after her death, too.
 He felt meditation brought him closer to the awareness of love in his heart.
-When he accessed this unconditional love in himself, John was able to calm his mind and suffered less and less.
-He described what he felt on those days as total surrender to his heart’s reality—one where he knew his mother’s life (and his own) were but instants in the eternal breath of the divine, pieces of the infinitude of existence.
+When he accessed this unconditional love in himself, John was able to calm his mind and he suffered less and less.
+He described what he felt on those days as total surrender to his heart’s reality—one where he knew his mother’s life (and his own) were but moments in the eternal breath of the divine, pieces of the infinitude of existence.
 John was in state of surrender to love.

 Years went by.
 John became a successful businessman, and he lost the ability to access his heart’s reality through meditation.
 He wondered what had happened.

 He was now constantly occupied with a great number of responsibilities and was making a lot of money.
 When he tried to meditate, his mind could not stop giving him innovative ideas, smart strategies, and new ways of solving business problems.
 He felt really good about all his accomplishments in the external world, but he had also grown anxious and fearful.
 There was no quietude in his life, even at night when it was time to rest.